couchbaselabs/mobile-testkit/README.md

 $ [root@localhost vagrant]# service sshd restart
 $ Redirecting to /bin/systemctl restart  sshd.service
 ```
+Do the same for rests of the hosts in the `Vagrantfile`

 1. Install the ssh key into the machines via

 ```